Trusted WordPress tutorials, when you need them most.

 Next, you need to add your website URL to the ‘Notification URL’ field.

-Upon adding the title and message, you will be able to see the preview of your push notification in the right corner of the screen.
+After adding the title and message, you will see a preview of your push notification in the right corner of the screen.

 Type the title, message, and URL for the push notification